baronvonbeck/CryptocurrencyTracker/README.md

 The default URL is set to localhost with port 3000.

 ## TODO
-    * Test on production AWS
+    * Get constant domain name
-    * Continue writing a better README :)
+    * Run lambda functions